-

 ARTIST

-*1976, France, lives and works in Barcelona
+*1976, lives and works in Barcelona

 Her practice unfolds at the intersection of memory, ecology, and social transformation.
 She is drawn to transitional spaces—cemeteries, abandoned factories, rural workshops, intimate domestic sites—where cycles of loss and renewal become visible.
 Her works explore how rituals are invented, how narratives are transmitted, and how fragile bonds between people and their environments can be reimagined.
 Although her subjects often touch on death, exile, or trauma, humor and play remain central to her process.